potatoes-and-molasses/ctfs_and_such/owasp17ctf_writeups/midterm_project/README.md

 (we tried that direction for quite a while, because "don't try to hack us" seemed pretty encouraging^^)

-Anyway... fast forward to the more interesting parts! one of the other things we noticed pretty early on was that /dnssearch.do receives two extra parameters apart from the one supplied on the web page:
+Anyway... fast forward to the more interesting parts! one of the other things we noticed pretty early on was that /dnssearch.do receives two extra parameters in addition to the one supplied on the web page:

 ![](https://gyazo.com/fa44a4dbe8428cf56db2b8008a79b196.png)